Helping to bridge the education equity gap by turning student engagement in health and sustainability behaviors into funds for school

-It is thanks to gifts from donors like you, that the PEF, a 501(c)(3) public foundation, is able to make matching grants to eligible students engaging in beneficial behaviors on and around their campus.
+It is thanks to gifts from donors like you, that the PEF, a 501(c)(3) public charity, is able to make matching grants to eligible students engaging in beneficial behaviors on and around their campus.
 Indeed, our goal is to raise enough funds that we are able to provide not just 1:1 but 2:1 “bridging the gap” matching funds to every student who by making everyday good choices tracked and awarded through the PIPs App has earned enough PIPs to successfully unlock a P4S grant.

 We do so appreciate your support.
 Using the secure payment tool below, you may make monthly donations of as little as $5 or a one-time donation of an amount of your choice.
 You may also designate the school where you would like the funds to go.